AllenJoeG/weekend-redux-feedback-loop/README.md

 ### Usage
   Click through the buttons as ya go!
 The user experience is gently linear.
 After submitting your first feedback, the user can take a link back to start a new survey, or see their feedback history.

-  The admin page permits the user to
+  The admin page reviews all previously submitted feedback, and allows for delete or flagging-for-review.

 ### Built With
   - Front end: React, Redux, Javascript, HTML/JSX, Material UI